ngregorich/nickgregorich.com/content/posts/reverse-engineering-a-temperature-and-humidity-logger/index.md

 Details can be found in the [User Manual](https://tandd.com/manual/pdf/man-users-tr7a-eng.pdf)

-I only used the Windows route, but I should check to see if the same features are available in the mobile app
+I have only used the Windows route, but I should check to see if the same features are available in the mobile app

 ### The Windows application